simalexan/lambda-event-parser/README.md

-# Lambda Event Parse
+# Lambda Event Parser

-A parse tool library that helps you easily consume any AWS resource event triggering your AWS Lambda.
+A parse tool that helps you easily consume any AWS resource event triggering your AWS Lambda.

 ## License